 Suggestion #1 – Crop Pictures

 You do not need to bother with software like Photoshop to carry out simple photo editing tasks on a Macbook.
-No, there are simpler ways, and they take less time.
+No, there are more straightforward ways, and they take less time.

-In Preview, open a picture and click on the markup tool at the top bar.
+Open a picture and click on the markup tool at the top bar in preview.
 Then, use your mouse or trackpad to select the part of the picture you want to crop and use the crop button to finish.

 The Photos app is similar.
-Open a picture and find the cropping tool in the editing bar, which is located at the top of the application.
+Open a picture and find the cropping tool in the editing bar located at the top of the application.

 Suggestion #2 – Learn Keyboard Shortcuts

 Keyboard shortcuts can make a significant difference in how fast you finish tasks on a computer.
 Macbooks have multiple keyboard shortcuts that you should learn.
-The official Apple support website has a page with an extensive list of Mac shortcuts.
+The official Apple support website has an extensive list of Mac shortcuts.

 Memorizing every combination right away would be impossible.
-You should start by focusing on the most relevant keyboard shortcuts and slowly incorporating them into your daily Macbook use.
+It will help if you start by focusing on the most relevant keyboard shortcuts and slowly incorporating them into your daily Macbook use.